ALMS1: Function

+The encoded protein functions in microtubule organization, particularly in the formation and maintenance of cilia.
+Mutations in this gene cause Alstrom syndrome.
+There is a pseudogene for this gene located adjacent in the same region of chromosome 2.
+Alternative splice variants have been described but their full length nature has not been determined. [provided by RefSeq, Apr 2014].

 Disease association

 Mutations in the ALMS1 gene have been found to be causative for Alström syndrome with a total of 81 disease-causing mutations.

 Multiple mutations are known: the current (2007) total is 79.
 These include both nonsense and frameshift mutations.
 Most of the mutations have been found in exons 8,10 and 16.